COBISS Platform – Co-operative Online Bibliographic System and Services

-- Insight into the data on the system users (linking to the Central Register of Users).
+- insight into the data on the system users (linking to the Central Register of Users).

-Bibliographies of Researchers is a Web application allowing the preparation of personal bibliographies of researchers provided that beside standard bibliographic data the COBIB database records also include the unique ID (researcher's code) of the author and the designation of the type of bibliographic unit, as sorted by the valid typology of documents/works for bibliography management within the COBISS system.
+Bibliographies of Researchers is a Web application allowing the preparation of personal bibliographies of researchers provided that beside standard bibliographic data the COBIB database records also include the unique ID (researcher's code) of the author and the designation of the type of bibliographic unit, according to the valid typology of documents/works for bibliography management within the COBISS system.
 By selecting the entry parameters, several different types of reports can be prepared.
 In Slovenia, some of the functions of this application have already been integrated in the Slovenian current research information system, i.e. SICRIS and are used to evaluate the bibliographic indicators of research performance.

-Best read books is a web application that allows preparing the list of most frequently borrowed items within a certain period of time (based on loan statistics of libraries with automated circulation).
+Most read books is a web application that allows preparing the list of most frequently borrowed items within a certain period of time (based on loan statistics of libraries with automated circulation).

 Public Lending Remuneration Scheme is a web application that allows the preparation of the lists of borrowed items (i.e. loan statistics) by authors who receive payment under the criteria of the competent state authority for loans of their works by public libraries.
-In the COBISS.SI system, the Rules on Implementing Public Lending Right Remuneration, adopted by the then Ministry of Culture, apply.
+In the COBISS.SI system, the Rules on Implementing Public Lending Right Remuneration, adopted by the Ministry of Culture, apply.
 (Lists have been prepared on the basis of bibliographic records from the COBIB.SI shared bibliographic database, authority records for personal names from the CONOR.SI authority database, as well as on the historic statistics of loans in public libraries over a certain period of time.)

 Rights of the participating institutions are governed by international conventions and directives issued by the European Union, by the Copyright Act and related rights acts, by the Industrial Property Act, by the Competition Act and by mutual agreements.

-Technical support by IZUM is available to COBISS software users in Slovenia and to Library Information Services within COBISS.Net between 7.30 to 21.00, Mondays to Fridays, and between 7.30 to 13.00, Saturdays, via telephone + 386 (0)2 2520 333, or e-mail:firstname.lastname@example.org
+Technical support by IZUM is available to COBISS software users in Slovenia and to national COBISS centres within the COBISS.Net network from 7.30 to 21.00, Mondays to Fridays, and from 7.30 to 13.00, Saturdays, via telephone + 386 (0)2 2520 333, or e-mail:firstname.lastname@example.org

-© IZUM, December 2012
+© IZUM, January 2014